wRothbard/birthstones/README.md

-# Minetest Game mod: birthstones
+# birthstones
+(minetest mod)

-(Based on birthstones Minetest mod by Doc22; textures based on CC-BY-SA work by various authors-- see LICENSE for full credits)
+* Code is based on birthstones Minetest mod by Doc22.
+* Default (pixel art) textures are based on CC-BY-SA work by various authors (see LICENSE for full credits).

 ## Primary differences from original
 (see also CHANGELOG.md)